aquasecurity/terraform-provider-aquasec/docs/data-sources/enforcer_groups.md

 - **micro_enforcer_injection** (Boolean) This applies only if both `Enable admission control` and Enforce mode are set.
 This additional option must be selected for admission control to work if the KubeEnforcer is not connected to any Gateway.
 If this option is not selected, admission control will be disabled; this will have no effect on containers already running.
 - **micro_enforcer_secrets_name** (String) This option is applicable only if `Enable Pod Enforcer injection` is selected.
 - **neg_vulns** (Number) Number of negligible vulnerabilities in the enforcers that in this enforcer group.
-- **network_protection** (Boolean) When set to `true` applies Firewall Policies to containers, and allows recording network maps for Aqua services.
+- **network_protection** (Boolean) When set to `True` applies Firewall Policies to containers, and allows recording network maps for Aqua services.
 The Network Firewall setting must be disabled when deploying the Aqua Enforcer on a machine running Rocky Linux.
 See https://docs.aquasec.com/docs/platform-support-limitations-rocky-linux for further information.
 - **orchestrator** (List of Object) The orchestrator for which you are creating the Enforcer group. (see [below for nested schema](#nestedatt--orchestrator))
 - **pas_deployment_link** (String) pas deployment link
 - **permission** (String) Permission Action
-- **risk_explorer_auto_discovery** (Boolean) When set to `true` allows Enforcers to be discovered in the Risk Explorer.
+- **risk_explorer_auto_discovery** (Boolean) When set to `True` allows Enforcers to be discovered in the Risk Explorer.
 - **runtime_policy_name** (String) Function Runtime Policy that will applay on the nano enforcer.
 - **runtime_type** (String) The container runtime environment.
-- **sync_host_images** (Boolean) When set to `true` configures Enforcers to discover local host images.
+- **sync_host_images** (Boolean) When set to `True` configures Enforcers to discover local host images.
 Discovered images will be listed under Images > Host Images, as well as under Infrastructure (in the Images tab for applicable hosts).
-- **syscall_enabled** (Boolean) When set to `true` allows profiling and monitoring system calls made by running containers.
+- **syscall_enabled** (Boolean) When set to `True` allows profiling and monitoring system calls made by running containers.
 - **token** (String) The batch install token.
 - **type** (String) Enforcer Type.
-- **user_access_control** (Boolean) When set to `true` applies User Access Control Policies to containers.
+- **user_access_control** (Boolean) When set to `True` applies User Access Control Policies to containers.
 Note that Aqua Enforcers must be deployed with the AQUA_RUNC_INTERCEPTION environment variable set to 0 in order to use User Access Control Policies.

 <a id="nestedatt--command"></a>
 ### Nested Schema for `command`